jdcloudcom/en/documentation/Networking/Load-Balancer/Operation-Guide/Backend-Management.md

 ## Replace server group associated to the backend service

-1. Turn on the backend service details by clicking Load balancer-Details-backend service-Details.
+1. Turn on the backend service details by clicking Application Load Balancer-Details-backend service-Details.
 Click **Change** to change the associated server group;

-1. Turn on the backend service editing page by clicking the Load balancer-Details-Backend service-Editing and change the associated server group;
+1. Turn on the backend service editing page by clicking the Application Load Balancer-Details-Backend service-Editing and change the associated server group;

 ![ALB更换后端绑定的服务器组](../../../../image/Networking/ALB/ALB-032.png)

 ## Edit backend service

-1. Turn on the backend service editing page by clicking the Load balancer-Details-Backend service-Editing;
+1. Turn on the backend service editing page by clicking the Application Load Balancer-Details-Backend service-Editing;

 1. Edit backend service configuration item, which contain the backend protocol and the port unable to be edited and the other items with editable certificates.
 If the listener has any associated certificate, such certificate can be modified;